mezis/mezis.github.com/_drafts/learning-part-1.md

 - importing 2 months of data from various databases in to Redis takes roughly 30 minutes, and consumes 700MB per month of data.
-- exporting datasets to train on / test on takes ~5 minutes
+- exporting datasets to train or control on takes ~5 minutes per month.
-- training the 28-input NN using the cascade algorithm takes about 2 hours (note that this algorithm also learns how many nodes are needed, and what their response function should be; not just the vertex weights).
+- training the 28-input ANN using the cascade algorithm takes about 2 hours (note that this algorithm also learns how many nodes are needed, and what their response function should be; not just the vertex weights).
-- the 28-node NN I mentioned above can make about 120k predictions per second on my machine, which means in the worst case (used as a comparator in a \\(O(n^2)\\) sorting algorithm) it could sort a set of 350 properties in a second.
+- the 28-node ANN I mentioned above can make about 120,000 predictions per second on my machine, which means in the worst case (used as a comparator in a
+  \\(O(n^2)\\) sorting algorithm) it could sort a set of 350 properties in a second.
 That's not going to cut it.

 --------------------------------------------------------------------------------